 Resources and support

 Covid-19 does not cause domestic abuse, only abusers are responsible for their actions.
-The pandemic does, however, threaten to escalate abuse and close down routes to safety for women to escape.
+The pandemic has, however, escalated abuse and closed down routes to safety for women to escape.

 Survivors contacting Women’s Aid’s direct services have reported escalating abuse and having to live in lockdown with an abuser due to Covid-19.
 Women in lockdown with their abuser will be less able to get breathing space.
 It will be harder to text or phone to get support from friends and family, and from specialist support services.
 Child survivors will no longer have the respite of school or nursery, which can often be a safe space to access support.